 If you use soap then you are a lye user, therefore a LYER, but hey, everyone needs to be clean!
-For those companies that claim to sell lye free soap, they are LIARS!
-There is no such thing as lye free soap.
+For those companies that claim to sell lye-free soap, they are LIARS!
+There is no such thing as lye-free soap.
 First, what exactly is lye?
-A caustic soda also known as sodium hydroxide or potassium hydroxide that is actually natural.
+A caustic soda is also known as sodium hydroxide or potassium hydroxide which is actually natural.
 Sodium hydroxide is used to make bars of soap and potassium hydroxide is used to make liquid soap.

 The most common soap that claims to be lye free is glycerin, but that is a LYE LIE.
 Glycerin is a by-product of the cold or hot soap making process which uses lye, therefore glycerin is not lye free.

 So basically being a lyer is a good thing and lye itself has many benefits in our daily lives to stay clean and healthy so stop worrying!